7 offshoring terms you need to be familiar

 Unlike outsourcing, dedicated teams do not handle multiple projects across multiple clients.
 This ensures that customer focus is 100%, and the team is invested in the mission and goals of your business alone.

-6. Offshore development centre
+6. Offshore development centre: Global scaling solution

 An offshore development centre is established when a company opens a new office and hires a team of developers in another country.
 These centres then become development hubs where dedicated development teams work primarily on R&D.